AllisonSHill/CSharpLiveProject/FrontEndStories/README.md

 Once the navbar was functional, I wrote the styling for the two states.
 If you want to check out all the CSS I wrote for the navbar, [click here](https://github.com/allisonhill00/CSharpLiveProject/blob/master/FullCode/NavBar_Full_CSS.css).

+Here's a little snippet of the CSS, if you don't want to view the whole thing:
 ```css
 #menu.active {
     min-width: 230px;